actsl/kiss_sdl/README.md

 you installed your SDL development libraries.
 The change may be simple, like only changing the version of the library from 2.0.4 to 2.0.6.

-The common way is to copy all dll-s from the proper bin directories of SDL, SDL_image and SDL_ttf, to your project's directory, this is how SDL programs are usually distributed.
+The common way in Windows is to copy all dll-s from the proper bin directories of SDL, SDL_image and SDL_ttf, to your project's directory, this is how SDL programs are usually distributed.
 Or copy them to the Windows system directory, but then they may have to be replaced when using different versions of SDL.

-In Windows, this toolkit was tested with MinGW64, but MinGW32 should also work.
+In Windows, this toolkit was tested with MinGW64, MinGW32 should also work.
 The toolkit should also work with Visual C, though it was not tested with it.
 The example doesn't work with Visual C, because Visual C is not capable of POSIX.
 All the POSIX commands used are available though in